jrefice/wg_demo/CONTRIBUTING.md

- If you are not an Accellera member, please join the **[UVM community forum][5]** to provide feedback, report bugs and join the general discussion around the evolution of SystemC.
+ If you are not an Accellera member, please join the **[UVM community forum][5]** to provide feedback, report bugs and join the general discussion around the evolution of UVM.

 [1]: https://www.accellera.org
 [2]: https://accellera.org/activities/working-groups/uvm